-The West Virginia Center on Climate Change (“WVCCC”) is a nonprofit organization headquartered in Morgantown, WV.
-It was founded in 2019 by Friends of Blackwater, a regional conservation group, to continue and expand programs begun by FOB's Allegheny Highlands Climate Change Impacts Initiative.
+The West Virginia Center on Climate Change (“the Center” or “WV3C”) is a nonprofit organization headquartered in Morgantown, WV.
+It was founded in 2019 by Friends of Blackwater ("FOB"), a regional conservation group, to continue and expand programs begun by FOB's Allegheny Highlands Climate Change Impacts Initiative.
 The Center is currently under the fiscal supervision of FOB, and has a separate advisory Board.

-The WVCCC’s strategic approaches to addressing the challenge of climate change are to (1) help create and deploy effective, accessible, inclusive, science-based educational programs; (2) help build grass-roots and leadership understanding; (3) help foster common-sense and constructive dialogue; and (4) help identify, develop, and promote policy options and common-ground solutions that will lead to effective action.
+The Center's strategic approach is to: (1) help create and deploy effective, accessible, inclusive, justice-focused, science-based educational programs; (2) help build grass-roots and leadership understanding; (3) help foster common-sense and constructive dialogue; and (4) help identify, develop, and promote policy options and common-ground solutions that will lead to effective action.
+Join us!